BND Hamburger Icon

 • Reliance on internet connection: If you use cloud storage, you’ll need a reliable business broadband internet connection.
 If that internet service ever goes out, your business operations come to an abrupt halt.

-• Online threats and security: While using cloud storage means you don’t have to personally handle network security, lax security is still a huge concern.
-Because cloud storage is web-based to provide anywhere access, it opens many access points that need protection to ensure the security of data transmitted through them.
+• Online threats and security: While using cloud storage means you don’t have to personally handle network security, lax data security is still a huge concern.
+Because cloud storage is web-based, it opens many access points that need protection to ensure security.
 The unfortunate reality is that once your data is online, it’s under threat of a cyberattack.

-• Compliance and regulatory concerns: Depending on the industry or a business’s location, some organizations require an onsite data center to meet specific security requirements that a cloud service can’t provide.
+• Compliance and regulatory concerns: Depending on the industry or a business’s location, some organizations require an on-site data center.
+This is necessary to meet specific security requirements that a cloud service can’t provide.

 Did You Know?Did you know